 - Ballet Des Moines presents Dance Without Limits — ballet classes that are especially designed for children with special needs who may not otherwise have the opportunity to experience the joy of dance.
 Each class lasts about 45 minutes, and offers a volunteer to child ratio of 1:1.
 Classes session are held at the School of Classical Ballet and Dance at 1721 25th Street, West Des Moines, Iowa.

-- For more information, click here: http://www.dancewithoutlimits.org
+- For more information and to register, click here: http://www.dancewithoutlimits.org

 Des Moines Playhouse/Spectrum Theatre – Des Moines, IA

 - Spectrum Theatre of Cedar Falls is partnering with the Des Moines Playhouse for Spectrum Stories for those on the autism spectrum, ages 6 -18, in the Des Moines area.